-According to the Common Sense Advisory, it’s vital to get your message right in every market you compete in.
-Close to 90 percent of consumers who can’t read English won’t buy from a website in English.
-There are enough stats, facts and data about why you should be localizing.
-But not so much info about what to do to get foreign visitors to reach – and stay – on your site.
+According to CSA Research, it’s vital to get your message right in every market you compete in.
+More than 60 percent of non-native speakers rarely or never buy from English-only websites.
+There are enough stats, facts, and data on why you should be localizing, but not so much information about what to do to get foreign visitors to reach—and stay—on your site.
 Making your content available in different languages isn’t going to be enough.
 You have to do more.

 One of the highest causes of bounce rates is misleading your site visitor with your title or metadata.
 How many times have you clicked on a curious, sensational, or interesting-sounding title, only to find out the article is about something else entirely?
 The same happens to foreign visitors when you promise them an exceptional user experience and fail to deliver.
 It’s great that you’re encouraging visitors.
 But not if you can’t create trust.
 Running a bunch of ads in the target language isn’t enough.
 If the localized version of your website reads like a kick in the head, they’ll be turning away immediately.
 The absolute worst mistake you can make is only partially localizing your website.
 Your new potential leads will feel betrayed and confused if they’ve read your homepage, like what you’re selling, click on more info… then feel like they’ve landed in a foreign land.

-Mastering localized SEO starts with mastering the user experience.
+Mastering local SEO starts with mastering the user experience (UX).
 You need to pay attention to all the details in each country you localize for.
 Make sure that the currency is displayed in the right unit.
-Dates and weights, times and measurements need to be metric for Europe and imperial for the States.
-Google and other search engines take into account metrics like time spent on page, or “site stickiness.”
+Dates and time formats, weights, and other measurements need to be metric for Europe and imperial for the US.
+Google and other search engines take into account metrics like time spent on the page, or “site stickiness.”
 If people are coming but not hanging around, your local SERP will go down and along with it, your visitors.
 Ensuring an optimum user experience has a positive effect on your localized SEO.
-When visitors get a good impression of your site, they’ll want to share it, bookmark it, return, and link to it.
-All this behavior will help your localized SEO.
+When visitors get a good impression of your site, they’ll want to share it, bookmark it, return to it, and link to it.
+All this behavior will aid your local SEO.

 Don’t ignore the importance of on-page optimization when it comes to your localized SEO.
 If you’re serious about making more sales and earning a foothold in a new country, be serious about doing it right.
 Make sure you consider the following elements:

-- URL structure – Not all languages take up the same amount of space.
+Not all languages take up the same amount of space.
 So, when you get your pages localized into another language, check the URL structure.
 Make sure it’s not too cumbersome and long.
-Keep it short, with relevant keywords and make sure it’s easy to remember.
+Keep it short, with relevant keywords, and make sure it’s easy to remember.

-- Metadata – Again, your nicely optimized meta titles can become long and clumsy when translated.
+Your nicely optimized meta titles can become long and clumsy when translated to another language.
 Be sure to check all your meta titles thoroughly.
 Are they below 70 characters, including spaces?
 Is the keyword at the front and are they relevant to the page?
 Are your descriptions unique, with 156 characters or less?
 Be sure not to repeat yourself in your metadata for all your pages, or you’ll risk keyword cannibalization.

-Once your website is streamlined, optimized with the right keyword density (less than three per 100 words) and functioning smoothly, you need to work on your off-page optimization.
-Take things up a gear to get ahead of the competition and master localized SEO.
+Once your website is streamlined, optimized with the right keyword density (less than three per 100 words), and functioning smoothly, you need to work on your off-page optimization.
+Take things up a gear to get ahead of the competition and master local SEO.

 - HTML Compress: Minified your website’s HTML